neurobagel/documentation/docs/user_guide/cli.md

 - `bids`
 - `derivatives`

-If you are using Docker or Singularity, we strongly recommend placing all the [input files](#input-files) for your dataset into a single directory.
+If you are using Docker or Apptainer, we strongly recommend placing all the [input files](#input-files) for your dataset into a single directory.
 This avoids the need to mount multiple paths into the container when running CLI commands.

 #### Viewing help for a command